pion/webrtc/examples/save-to-disk/README.md

 ### Input save-to-disk's SessionDescription into your browser
 Copy the text that `save-to-disk` just emitted and copy into second text area

-### Hit 'Start Session' in jsfiddle, enjoy your video!
+### Hit 'Start Session' in jsfiddle, wait, close jsfiddle, enjoy your video!
 In the folder you ran `save-to-disk` you should now have a file `output-1.ivf` play with your video player of choice!
+> Note: In order to correctly create the files, the remote client (JSFiddle) should be closed.
+The Go example will automatically close itself.

 Congrats, you have used pion-WebRTC!
 Now start building something cool